muratk5n/thirdwave/en/index.md

 rivers, your children's brains, even the very air your breathe.
 They've already done this.
 Noone should require any more proof than what has already taken place.
-New money creation needs to be split at the very least, evenly between credit and salary.
-If that means reduction in "business activity", that might be a good thing.
+New money creation needs to be split at the very least, evenly between credit and direct assistance.
+If that means a reduction in "business activity", that might be a good thing.
 Less Coca-Cola, more fruits and vegetables perhaps.
 Less private property more public parks.
 Who kwows?

 ---